arsham-gheibi/how_to_install_mortal_kombat_11_on_linux/README.md

 ## Game crash at the start

-First, make sure that the Shader pre-caching is "off" also, remove the MK11 shader cache folder
+First, make sure that the Shader pre-caching is `off` also, remove the MK11 shader cache folder

 ```sh